ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 Let's dig in.<!--more-->

 I've talked about the Committee before and its processes.
 This blog post is going to contain some of the information about the inner workings of the Committee, but it will mostly talk about proposals, proposals, proposals.
-Some of the more fun things I did will be interspersed around!
+Some of the more fun things I did will be interspersed around other topics!

 I'm going to use some emoji to depict the state of all the proposals I talk about or are interested in.
 It'll work out something like this: